hazelcast/hazelcast-code-samples/enterprise/kerberos-login-module/README.md

 The project builds and produces the `kerberos-login-module.jar` artifact.
 It relies on the [Java Kerberos Utilities library](https://github.com/jcmturner/java-kerberos-utils) which is available under the Apache License 2.0.
 The library is included in the project's `lib` directory, and embedded in the produced artifact.

+The module relies on Java GSS and therefore requires Oracle/OpenJDK JVM.

 >This module is a PREVIEW release for evaluation purposes only.
 >It is not supported for production use.